 In order to properly assess the socio-economic impacts in the region specific information on the 3,000 construction jobs will be detailed.
 Specific numbers by National Occupational Classification (NOC), gender and employment equity considerations, period of employment, as well as an indication of the proportion of these positions which may normally be filled by local area contractors will be provided.
-Initiatives for the hiring of journeypersons, apprentices, engineering and technology students during construction and also those initiatives to increase opportunities for underrepresented groups will be described.
-Provide an analysis of the availability of the skilled workforce necessary to complete the project and how any shortages in skilled trades may be addressed.
+Identify any measures to be implemented that may require contractors and sub-contractors to include employment equity considerations.
+Initiatives for the hiring of journeypersons, apprentices, engineering and technology students during construction and also those initiatives to increase opportunities for under-represented groups will be described.
+Under-represented groups are to be identified through both census data demographic characteristics and labour force data for census subdivisions in the employment catchment area.
+Provide an analysis of the availability of the skilled workforce necessary to complete the project and how any shortages in skilled trades may be addressed through such measures as training initiatives and skills upgrading.
 Ideally, the description must identify any corporate hiring objectives, quantitative and qualitative goals, special measures and policies; monitoring of compliance with objectives, goals, measures and policies; and provide for a communication plan and any required re-evaluation process of objectives, goals, measures and policies.